MahaSiva1/Brainy-Bevo/README.md

 # Brainy-Bevo

 A UT and Bevo themed pomodoro to help you stay productive while studying!
-Some features included such as task list and customizeable study timer and break timers.
+Some features included as task list and customizable study timers and break timers.

 Tech Stack: HTML, Javascript, CSS.